Our Lady of Fátima: Consecration of Russia

 Some maintain that, according to Lúcia and Fátima advocates such as Abbé Georges de Nantes, Fr.
 Paul Kramer and Nicholas Gruner, Russia has never been specifically consecrated to the Immaculate Heart of Mary by any Pope simultaneously with all the world's bishops, which is what Lúcia in the 1985 interview had said Mary had asked for.
 Two interviews with Sister Lúcia, in 1992 and 1993, tape recorded and televised with her permission on Portuguese State Television RTP1 and on SIC, TVI and RAI 2, in March 1998, finally clarified the Seer's personal opinion regarding the Secret, Consecration and Conversion of Russia.

 However, by letters of 29 August 1989 and 3 July 1990, she stated that the consecration had been completed; indeed in the 1990 letter in response to a question by the Rev. Father Robert J. Fox, she confirmed:

 I come to answer your question, "If the consecration made by Pope John Paul II on 25 March 1984 in union with all the bishops of the world, accomplished the conditions for the consecration of Russia according to the request of Our Lady in Tui, Spain on 13 June 1929?"
 Yes, it was accomplished, and since then I have said that it was made.

 And I say that no other person responds for me, it is I who receive and open all letters and respond to them.

-In the meantime, the conception of Theotokos Derzhavnaya, Orthodox Christian venerated icon, points out that Virgin Mary is considered actual Tsarina of Russia by the religious appeal of Nicholas II; thus "Consecration of Russia" may refer to return of Russian monarchy.
+In the meantime, the conception of Theotokos Derzhavnaya, an Orthodox Christian venerated icon, points out that the Virgin Mary is considered the actual Tsarina of Russia by the religious appeal of Nicholas II; thus, "Consecration of Russia" may refer to the return of the Russian monarchy.
 The icon was brought to Fátima in 2003 and 2014, together with another significant icon, the Theotokos of Port Arthur.